5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 The structure is now ready to take the shape of a dome lampshade

-Step 7: Cut the hole for the pendant socket
+Step 7: Cut the Socket Hole

-Unbox the package and take out the pendant cord set you purchased.
+Take out the pendant cord set you purchased.

 Unbox the package and take out the pendant cord set